marier-nico/woodsupply/README.md

 # Env Variables

-Environment variables used in this project are listed below, and should be set in `.env`.
+Environment variables used in this project are listed below, and should be set in `.env.dev`.
 These defaults shouldn't really change in this repository, but they are very convenient for automated builds.